Degree GPA Calculation

 These regulations have come into effect as follows:

 - Since the Semester 2 examinations 2013-2014, students who compete a BSc (General Science), will have their degree award calculated on the basis of their performance in Stage 2 and Stage 3 (30% on Stage 2, 70% on the basis of Stage 3).
 This regulation also applies to the BSc in Archaeology & Geology.

 - From the Semester 2 examinations 2014-2015 onwards, students who complete a four year BSc degree in a particular subject will have their degree award calculated on the basis of their performance in Stage 3 and Stage 4 (30% on Stage 3, 70% on the basis of Stage 4).

-- If a students successfully completes all of Stage 3 while on exchange, their degree GPA will be calculated on the basis of Stage 4 only.
+- If a student successfully completes all of Stage 3 while on exchange, their degree GPA will be calculated on Stage 4 only.

-- If a student has been on exchange for a full academic year and opts to exit with the 180 credit BSc (General Science), even where they have earned the GPA to progress to Stage 4, then a Stage 3 GPA and grade will be calculated and will be included in their degree award calculation (with degree awards for the BSc (General Science) calculated on the basis of Stages 3 and 2).
+- If a student has been on exchange for a full academic year and opts to exit with the 180 credit BSc (General Science), a Stage 3 GPA will be calculated and will be included in the degree award calculation (with degree awards for the BSc (General Science) calculated on the basis of Stages 3 and 2).

 In the BAFS programme the final degree GPA is also calculated on the GPAs of the final and penultimate stages of the programme (unweighted) and based on modules, including elective modules, that the student completes and passes to satisfy the credit requirements of these stages.

 Note: The Work Placement module in Stage 3 (30 credits) will not contribute to the calculation of the overall GPA.